Are you striving to succeed in blockchain? Looking for an edge? Here are five usability tactics that turned a small startup into a global sensation.

 - Content scanabilty

-Grouping like items together can help you avoid clutter.
+Grouping like items together can help avoid clutter.
 Further, you should make your copywriting more scannable by using the headings to tell the basic story.
-Then someone can scan and get an overview of the story without reading all the copy.
+Then someone can scan copy and still get an overview of the story without reading the whole copy.
+People only read books, they scan everything else.
 Netscape applied Krug’s third law by using background patterns as visual cues.

 4th Law – Animal, Vegetable or Mineral?

 The fourth law says you should make user actions brief, timely and unavoidable.
-But don’t add more information than necessary.
+And don’t add more information than absolutely necessary.

 The word game “Twenty Questions,” had a classic first question.
 “Is it animal, vegetable or mineral?”
 Krug says simple multiple-choice questions like these involve very little thinking.
 Netscape offered a Prospective view which showed a user the nature of the content on the website they’d be visiting.